-We know play is vital to little learners, but can sometimes become intimidated on the why and how to make this possible at home.
+We know play is vital to little learners, but we can sometimes become intimidated on the why and how to make this possible at home.

 That is why I am here.

-I am here to show you quick setup and simple execution to help your children learn through play as you catch your breath throughout your busy day.
+I am here to show you a quick setup and simple execution to help your children learn through play as you catch your breath throughout your busy day.

-RELATED: Learning measurement through play is something we do a lot, stay here to be inspired!
+RELATED: Learning measurement through play is something we do a lot; stay here to be inspired!

 My preschooler doesn’t know it, but he is preparing for future essential math skills.

-Children following the Common Core standards directly compare two objects with a measurable attribute in common, to see which object has “more of “/”less of” the attribute and describe the difference.
+Children following the Common Core standards directly compare two objects with a measurable attribute in common to see which object has “more of “/”less of” the attribute and describe the difference.